eovchinn/KIT_LU_pipeline/README.md

 - Login using login/password `kit.user@inbox.com/lupipeline` or register your own account
 - Go to DOWNLOADS->LINCENCES->UNIVERSITY LICENSE
 - Accept licence conditions and push REQUEST LICENSE
-- run `grbgetkey LICENSE_KEY` in terminal, make sure that you store the key under KIT_LU_pipelin/gurobi/gurobi.lic
+- run `grbgetkey LICENSE_KEY` (shown on the Gurobi web page) in terminal, make sure that you store the key under KIT_LU_pipelin/gurobi/gurobi.lic

 =======